Overview

 Partnership

-With the large scale of this project in the Six Mile Creek-Halsted Bay subwatershed, MCWD partnered with several agencies including Laketown Township, the City of Minnetrista, the City of St. Bonifacius, the City of Victoria, the City of Waconia, Carver County, Hennepin County, Three Rivers Park District, the Minnesota DNR, Lessard-Sams Outdoor Heritage Council, and the University of Minnesota Aquatic Invasive Species Research Center.
+With the large scale of this project in the Six Mile Creek-Halsted Bay Subwatershed, MCWD partnered with several agencies including Laketown Township, the City of Minnetrista, the City of St. Bonifacius, the City of Victoria, the City of Waconia, Carver County, Hennepin County, Three Rivers Park District, the Minnesota DNR, Lessard-Sams Outdoor Heritage Council, and the University of Minnesota Aquatic Invasive Species Research Center.

 Funding